-Notice as of March 26, 2020: As a result of the COVID 19 pandemic, the related health orders and University actions, Student Involvement will not be registering any additional organizations at this time.
+Student Involvement is not registering any new student organizations at this time.
 This includes both new student organizations and re-registering organizations that were previously on-campus (reactivating organizations).
 Student Involvement will begin reviewing new or re-activating student organization applications on October 5, 2020.

-Those organizations that have completed both of the in-person trainings, Presence training and Start It Up training, will be allowed to complete the registration process with adjustments made to comply with current safety standards and University actions.
+Organizations that completed both of the in-person trainings, Presence training and Start It Up training, in Spring 2020 will be allowed to complete the registration process with adjustments made to comply with current safety standards and University actions.

-For additional information contact Tom Dake at firstname.lastname@example.org.
+For additional information contact Student Involvement at firstname.lastname@example.org.
 Please include the proposed name of your organization in the subject line of the email message.

 Step 1: Complete “Application for New or Reactivating Student Organization”, found in Panther Presence in Forms.
 After you submit this form, feel free to continue with the next steps.
 You will receive more information via email.